byronwolfman/nomad-playground/labs/02-simple-pollers.md

 Have you noticed something about the name of the command?
 It's `/poller_graceful.sh` because it knows how to handle SIGTERM!
 Nomad (via Docker) sends containers SIGTERM when it's shutting down an outgoing container (note that Nomad doesn't just schedule containers, and sends a [different signal](https://www.nomadproject.io/docs/operating-a-job/update-strategies/handling-signals.html) in such cases).

 Start following the logs with `nomad logs -f -job webapp-poller` and then doing a rolling update from version 0.1 to 0.2.
 The poller will indicate that it's received SIGTERM and then exit immediately.
 That's just polite.
 Not all programs know what to do with SIGTERM though.
-Update the jobspec file:
+Now update the jobspec file again because we need to know how an impolite process behaves:

 ```
      task "poller" {